 Pontet Canet 2016 97p

 Tasted twice - last time in October 2018.
 Consistent notes.
-60% Cabernet Sauvignon + 35% Merlot + 4% Cabernet Franc + 1% Verdot, treated with 55% new oak, 35% amphora and 10% 1 year old barrels.
+60% Cabernet Sauvignon + 35% Merlot + 4% Cabernet Franc + 1% Verdot, treated with 55% new oak, 35% amphora, and 10% one-year-old barrels.
 Better after bottling.
-Powerful, distinguished, velvety, great balance, dense, complex and precise, long and silky.
+Robust, distinguished, velvety, outstanding balance, dense, complex, precise, long, and silky.

 Pontet Canet 2015 96p

 Tasted twice - last time in October 2018.
 Consistent notes.
-It had an intense nose of black fruit, great complexity and style, great sweetness and complexity, sophisticated touch, long fruity finish.
-95% of the production went into Grand Vin, and yield per ha was 33 hl.
+It had an intense nose of black fruit, great complexity, style, sweetness and complexity, sophisticated touch, and a long fruity finish.
+95% of the production went into Grand Vin, and the yield per ha was 33 hl.

 Pontet Canet 2014 (barrel sample) 94+p